Quasi periodic Hamiltonian Motions, Scale Invariance, Harmonic Oscillators

 Iterating the process the Hamiltonian changes but, {\it remaining analytic in the {\it same polydisk} $C_{\r_0,\frac12\k_0}$}, converges to that of a harmonic oscillator: the interpretation will be that, looking very carefully in the vicinity of the torus $\TT_{\Bo_0}=\{\V A=\V 0,\Ba\in[0,2\p]^\ell\}$, also the perturbed Hamiltonian exhibits a harmonic motion with spectrum $\Bo_0$: the result, proved below, is the KAM theorem.

-This is not only reminiscent of the methods called ``renormalization group'', RG, in quantum field theory but in this review it will be shown to be just a realization of them, correcting an error in \cite{Ga986} and adapting the correction to more recent views on the RG: see concluding remarks where the mentioned error is recalled.
+This is not only reminiscent of the methods called ``renormalization group'', RG, in quantum field theory but in this review it will be shown to be just a realization of them, adapting \cite{Ga986} to more recent views on the RG.

 \SEC{A formal coordinate change}

 \iniz

 The Hamiltonian Eq.\equ{e1.1}, considered as a holomorphic function on a domain $\CC_{\r_0,\k_0}$ (Eq.\equ{e1.2}), will be denoted $H_0=h_0+f_0$.
 The label $0$ is attached since the beginning because $H_n,f_n,\r_n,\k_n$ will arise later with $n=1,2,\ldots$.